nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 are configured (see ``LteUePhy::DoConfigureRadioLinkFailureDetection``).
 In real networks, these parameters are transmitted by the eNB using IE UE-TimersAndConstants or RLF-TimersAndConstants.
 However, for the sake of simplification, in the simulator they are presented as the attributes of the LteUePhy and LteUeRrc classes.
+Moreover, what concerns the carrier aggregation, i.e., when a UE is configured with multiple component carriers, the RLF detection is only performed by the primary component carrier, i.e. component carrier id 0 (see ``LteUePhy::DoNotifyConnectionSuccessful``).
 In LteUePhy class, CQI calculation is triggered for every downlink subframe received, and the average SINR value is measured across all resource blocks.
 For the RLF detection, these SINR values are averaged over a downlink frame and if the result is less than a defined threshold Qout (default: -5dB), the frame cannot be decoded